 "I'll live forever or die trying."

 There is considerable evidence that aging is not irreversible.
 At the molecular and cellular level this certainly appears to be the case.
 In stem cells, self-renewal can be reinstated by suppression of certain factors (Wang et al., 2011).
 The fact a number of aging changes seem to be due to signaling pathways is encouraging because it means these may be reversible.
 For example, senescence in T cells appears to be regulated by signaling pathways that are reversible (Di Mitri et al., 2011).
 As detailed elsewhere, with four factors it is possible to rejuvenate cells from centenarians and induce pluripotency (Lapasset et al., 2011).
-Similarly, there is evidence that systemic factors are important in aging.
+A single factor (Nanog) is sufficient to reverse the effects of aging on some types of stem cells (Han et al., 2012).
+Rejuvenating hematopoietic stem cells in mice is also possible with induced pluripotency (Wahlestedt et al., 2013), and such studies demonstrate that the aging clock can be reset (Rando and Chang, 2012).
+Similarly, there is evidence that systemic factors are important in aging (Conboy et al., 2005).
 Transplanting young ovaries to old mice slightly extends lifespan (Mason et al., 2009).
-Both factors intrinsic to cells and extrinsic factors affect muscle regeneration (Carlson et al., 2008).
+One study using blood proteomics revealed a specific factor that reverses age-related cardiac hypertrophy in mice (Loffredo et al., 2013).
+Factors both intrinsic and extrinsic to cells affect muscle regeneration (Carlson et al., 2008).
 Blood levels of a chemokine can also negatively regulate neurogenesis (Villeda et al., 2011).
-Taken together, this argues that with the right information aging can be reversed.
+Taken together, these results argue that with the right information aging can be reversed.

 No doubt I am optimistic about the prospect of radically increasing our lifespan, but I am also aware of the numerous problems involved.
 While I think that there are genetic factors that make up a unifying core of human aging, it is impossible to say how many genes are involved.
 The fact that no human (or mammal) can avoid aging completely or even live much longer (e.g., a human living to 200 years) than average shows that curing aging cannot be achieved by changing one or a few genes.
 It is possible that some age-related changes are largely independent of the aging process, as mentioned elsewhere.
 Maybe some age-related pathologies are the result of late-acting genes.
 In fact, if late-acting deleterious genes do exist, then it is possible that there are deleterious genes affecting humans after our maximum lifespan--say, after 300 years.
 These could result in a disease or even in some form of mechanical senescence.
 I call these genes whose effects are deleterious after our present maximum lifespan post-mortem lethal genes (Magalhaes, 1999).
 Take as an example the diseases that result from the levels of a given defective protein passing a certain threshold, like mad cow disease or familial amyloidotic polyneuropathy, which can be the result of a long-term accumulation of a defective protein or a slow-acting infectious agent.
 Maybe if we increase our maximum lifespan we will also increase the number of people affected by this kind of diseases.